Crunch-io/ta-da/hugo/content/post/fifth.md

 Embed a CrunchBox of your data in a blog post, press release, or dashboard

-Viewers can filter and analyze the data right in the article
+Viewers can filter and analyze the data right in the public report or article

+<iframe src="https://s.crunch.io/widget/index.html#/ds/a3c8989b74721f83a0d16c514c0f50c3/row/000020?viz=groupedBarPlot&cp=percent&dp=0&grp=stack" width="640" height="600"></iframe>